reduxjs/redux/docs/tutorials/fundamentals/part-8-modern-redux.md

 - Reading the Redux state in our React components with `useSelector`
 - Dispatching actions from React components with `useDispatch`

-In addition, you've seen how **Redux Toolkit simplifies writing Redux logic**, and why **Redux toolkit is the standard approach for writing real Redux applications**.
+In addition, you've seen how **Redux Toolkit simplifies writing Redux logic**, and why **Redux Toolkit is the standard approach for writing real Redux applications**.
 By seeing how to write Redux code "by hand" first, it should be clear what the Redux Toolkit APIs like `createSlice` are doing for you, so that you don't have to write that code yourself.

 :::info